 Not only is tooth decay common among both adults and children, but it is also the leading cause of dental problems such as infections and gum disease.
 Untreated tooth decay can lead to a diminished quality of life and impact your physical and emotional wellbeing.
-General dentistry at Splendid Dental Care Bellaire can provide professional dental cleanings to remove plaque and tartar, which helps prevent tooth decay.
-Below we will take a look at how to prevent tooth decay and ensure that you continue to have a smile you love.
+General dentistry at Splendid Dental Bellaire can provide professional dental cleanings to remove plaque and tartar, preventing tooth decay.

 Tooth decay is caused primarily by poor dental hygiene and not fully understanding how to prevent tooth decay.
 When food particles lay dormant in your mouth, it causes bacteria to build up.
 Bacteria use sugar as a food source, meaning that failing to remove food particles can create the perfect environment for bacteria to grow, as your mouth is warm and dark.
 Combined with a plentiful food source, bacteria can spread throughout your mouth and gums.

 Bacteria cause plaque to develop on the outside of your teeth, which damages your enamel.
 Enamel is the outermost layer of your teeth.
 Once plaque begins to accumulate, bacteria feed upon it and release an acid that damages your enamel.
 Tooth decay then causes cavities to develop inside your teeth, which provide a path for bacteria to enter.
 When bacteria enter your teeth, it can infect your pulp and gums.
 The pulp is the innermost layer of your tooth and houses nerve endings and blood vessels, causing severe pain if you develop an infection.